Dynamic Principal Component Analysis in High Dimensions: Dynamic principal component analysis with sparsity

 Similar block representations can be defined for other matrices and vectors.
+Apparently, the {principal eigenvectors} at $t$ does not depend on the variables outside of the set $J(t)$ in the sense that all elements of $U_{J^c}(t)$ are 0.

-Note that $U(t) \in \mathbb{V}_{p,d}$ where $\mathbb{V}_{p,d} = \{ U \in \real^{p \times d}| U^{\t}U = I_d \}$ is the Stiefel manifold.
-Most existing algorithms for static sparse PCA involve a deflation step \citep{shen2008sparse,mackey2009deflation} or convex relaxation \citep{d2005direct,vu2013fantope} to circumvent the orthogonality constraint.
-In this work, motivated by \eqref{opt:smoothS} and taking into account the lasso-type penalty, we formulate a regularized kernel optimization problem on the Stiefel manifold,
+Note that $U(t) \in \mathbb{V}_{p,d}$, where $\mathbb{V}_{p,d} = \{ V \in \real^{p \times d}| V^{\t}V = I_d \}$ is the Stiefel manifold, which results in a non-convex problem which is hard to solve.
+Most existing algorithms for static sparse PCA require deflation steps \citep{shen2008sparse,mackey2009deflation} or convex relaxation \citep{d2005direct,vu2013fantope} to circumvent the orthogonality constraint, which either lack theoretical guarantees or are computational expensive.
+To avoid these issues, our optimization problem is defined directly on the Stiefel manifold $\mathbb V_{p,d}$ which can be solved by manifold optimization algorithms.
+The regularized manifold optimization problem is formulated as follows,

 where $\rho_t>0$ is the regularization parameter at $t$.
 We allow the parameter $\rho$ to depend on $t$, which makes our proposal fully adaptive to different sparsity levels varying with $t$.
-The optimization problem \eqref{opt:sparse} deals with sparsity and orthogonality jointly, which can be solved effectively with a recent development called the proximal gradient method for manifold optimization \citep{chen2020proximal}, described in the Appendix.
-For more algorithmic details, we refer to \citet{chen2020proximal} and \citet{xiao2018regularized}.
+The optimization problem \eqref{opt:sparse} deals with sparsity and orthogonality jointly, which can be solved effectively with recent developments for manifold optimization, e.g., the proximal gradient method \citep{chen2020proximal}.

-To improve estimation, we treat the solution of \eqref{opt:sparse} as an initial estimate which is denoted by $\hat{U}^0(t)$, and then propose a refined estimate.
-Basically, we add a thresholding step to further filter out the variables irrelevant to the principal subspace.
-Denote the set of remaining variables by $\hat{J}(t) = \{j: \hat{\Pi}_{jj}^0(t) \geq \gamma_t\}$, where $\hat{\Pi}^0(t)=\hat{U}^0(t)\hat{U}^0(t)^{\t}$ and $\gamma_t \geq 0$ is the thresholding parameter at $t$.
+To improve estimation, we treat the solution of \eqref{opt:sparse} as an initial estimate which is denoted by $\hat{U}^0(t)$, and then propose a refined version.
+Specifically, we add a thresholding step to further filter out the variables irrelevant to the principal eigenvectors.
+Denote the set of remaining variables by $\hat{J}(t) = \{j: \hat{\Pi}_{jj}^0(t) \geq \gamma_t\}$, where $\hat{\Pi}^0(t)=\hat{U}^0(t)\hat{U}^0(t)^{\t}$ and $\gamma_t > 0$ is the thresholding parameter at $t$.
 Since the estimate after thresholding may not belong to the Stiefel manifold $\mathbb{V}_{p,d}$, we re-estimate the principal eigenvectors afterwards.
-Our refined estimate is
+Our refined estimate is given by

 where $\hat{U}_{\hat{J}(t)}(t)$ is the solution of the problem,